 JALAD

-Using natural language processing for sentiment analysis
+for sentiment and jargon analysis

 Jargon Association for Language Analysis in Domains (JALAD)